Holography vs. Scale Separation: Introduction

 We approach this question holographically.
 Constructions with curved internal geometries naturally produce \( |\Lambda_{\rm AdS}| \sim m_{\rm KK}^2 \), since the curvature of the internal space contributes terms of order \( m_{\rm KK}^2 \) to the potential that help stabilize the volume modulus.
 However, proposed scale-separated vacua such as DGKT~\cite{DeWolfe:2005uu} and KKLT~\cite{Kachru:2003aw} instead rely on Ricci-flat compactifications with fluxes.
 In these cases the scalar potential is not proportional to \( m^2 \), raising the possibility of scale separation.
 It is important to settle the validity of proposed scale–separated AdS vacua, or to understand precisely what goes wrong in those constructions.
 For example, KKLT AdS vacua serve as a stepping stone to KKLT de Sitter constructions, and the question of their validity carries important implications for the string landscape and its role in cosmology.
 By contrast, DGKT offers a more controlled scenario: unlike KKLT, which cannot be parametrically controlled (since the $\alpha'$ corrections cannot be made arbitrarily small), DGKT admits families of AdS solutions labeled by \( N \) that, in principle, allow for arbitrarily small Ultimately, the question of whether an AdS background is UV completable in quantum gravity is decided not by the gravitational description, but by the existence of its dual CFT.
 This is because the gravitational description can never become arbitrarily weakly coupled: as soon as one takes any coupling to zero, the appropriate description switches to that of the CFT.
 Therefore, while scale separation in terms of string coupling and internal volume may suggest parametric control, true UV completeness of an AdS background requires identifying the dual CFT.

 Our key observation is that the brane supporting the dual CFT can be described as a scalar field solution of the AdS effective action, where the scalar field runs to infinity.
 This perspective allows us to test whether problematic asymptotic behavior of the potential—specifically, behavior that develops scale separation in the interior—obstructs the existence of a decoupling limit.
-We show that for a brane theory to decouple from bulk gravity, the scalar potential at infinity must scale as \( |V| \gtrsim m^2 \).
+We show that for a brane theory to decouple from bulk gravity, the scalar potential at infinity must satisfy \( \partial_\phi\ln(V)\partial_\phi\ln(\Lambda_s) \leq 2/(d-2) \) along the direction of steepest ascent of $V$, where $\Lambda_s$ is the quantum gravity cut-off.
 Otherwise, the worldvolume CFT cannot be realized as a brane theory in string theory.
 In particular, if DGKT AdS exists, then string theory would fail to contain its superconformal field theory (SCFT) dual.
+This condition is relevant for scalar separation, because it implies that $m^2\lesssim V$ along the direction of steepest descent of $ \Lambda_s$ in the moduli space.

 This idea, that varying scalar backgrounds encode essential consistency conditions beyond isolated critical points, has proven fruitful in constraining positive potentials as well~\cite{Bedroya:2024zta,Bedroya:2022tbh}.